Target reader: solution engineers, layout planning engineers, mechanical design engineers, mechanism design engineers, etc.

-Post Overview: This post focuses on loading brake discs.
-It elaborates in detail on common challenges encountered in the industry, such as incoming materials for brake discs, picking, and corresponding solutions to address these challenges.
-This information provides significant guidance for the overall design of the loading brake disc solution, ensuring smooth progress through subsequent project phases.
+Post overview: This post focuses on depalletizing open-top turnover boxes.
+It elaborates in detail on common challenges encountered in the industry, such as incoming materials for turnover boxes, materials inside the boxes, loading pallets, and corresponding solutions to address these challenges.
+This information provides significant guidance for the overall design of the depalletizing open-top turnover box solution, ensuring smooth progress through subsequent project phases.

 Issue: There may be reflections and other issues from materials inside the box that could interfere with vision recognition.

 Solution: Introduce additional deep learning steps and iterate deep learning models based on material types and loading poses.

 Issue: Various materials are randomly stacked in the box, which may lead to overflow and other situations.

 Solution: In the early stages of the project, negotiate with the end customer to standardize upstream materials to ensure that materials do not exceed the top edge of the box.

 Issue: The overall sturdiness of the turnover box is relatively low, especially when the thickness of the side walls is only 2-5 millimeters (or less).
 Due to long-term use, such boxes are prone to deformation, leading to collisions between the box and grippers during picking.